smart-alek/smart-alek.github.io/_posts/2018-07-02-optimizing-fun.md

 title: Optimizing Fun
 ---

+I,
-I, like many gamers, have an obscenely large backlog of games.
+like many gamers,
+have an obscenely large backlog of games.

-It began many years ago when I received _The Orange Box_ as a gift. _Half-Life 2_ demanded to be played through something called "Steam", and I begrudgingly installed the software.
+It began many years ago
+when I received _The Orange Box_ as a gift.
+_Half-Life 2_ demanded
+to be played through something called "Steam", and I begrudgingly installed the software.

 "There.
 Are you happy?"
 I asked _Half-Life 2_.
 "Yes," it said.
-"Thank you for selling your soul to Valve.
-We will take good care of it."
+"Thank you for selling your soul to Valve, we will take good care of it."

+Since then,
-Since then, the games have piled up with alarming velocity.
-There's always one more game that snags me with sparkly screenshots, another tantalizing sale, the alluring promise of something **new** and **different**.
+the games have piled up with alarming velocity.
+There's always one more game
+that snags me with sparkly screenshots, another tantalizing sale, the alluring promise of something **new** and **different**.

-I have succumbed to many of these temptations, and the sheer weight of my backlog has paralyzed me.
-When I sit down to play a game, I am plagued by doubts: is this **really** the most fun I could be having right now?
+I have succumbed to many of these temptations, and the sheer weight of my backlog often paralyzes me.
+When I sit down
+to play a game,
+I am pursued by a disturbing doubt: is this **really** the most fun I could be having right now?

 It is a stupid problem to have, one that feels awkward to even describe.
 But it is also a modern problem.
 There is **so much** being produced these days that it would require several full-time jobs to actually consume it all.
 Even if you don't share my exact affliction, you likely have a problem with some other medium.
 Have you read every book you own?
 Or worse: every book you **want** to read?
 Ghastly.

-When I hit the weekend, I often wring my hands, knowing that free time is **special**.
+When I hit the weekend,
+I often wring my hands,
+knowing that free time is **special**.
 And there is a tremendous urge to maximize my use of it.
-I am ashamed to admit how much time I've spent scrolling through my Steam library, hoping to select The Best Game for the eve.
+I am ashamed to admit
+how much time I've spent scrolling through my Steam library, hoping to select The Best Game for the eve.

-Fortunately for myself and my sanity, I work in tech, an industry filled with people who like doing things efficiently.
+Fortunately for myself and my sanity,
+I work in tech,
+an industry filled with people who like doing things efficiently.
 These engineers and product managers have developed tools and processes to Prioritize Things, and I, in a fit of productivity, have applied these processes to all the media I'm trying to consume.

 Behold!
 My Trello board for games.

 ![Are you not entertained?]({{ "/assets/trello-games.png" | absolute_url }})

-This board was mainly inspired by [Getting Things Done](https://hamberg.no/gtd/), with just a **dash** of [Agile methodology](https://en.wikipedia.org/wiki/Agile_software_development).
+This board is inspired by [Getting Things Done](https://hamberg.no/gtd/), with just a **dash** of [Agile methodology](https://en.wikipedia.org/wiki/Agile_software_development).
 Both are lean processes designed to keep things moving, like a high-fiber diet.

 My system has three objectives: